New renormalons from analytic trans-series

 The analytic structure of $\rho(\omega)$ is the same as $\sigma(\omega)$, defined in (\ref{sig-ome}).
 Due to the Gamma functions, it has simple poles along the imaginary axis.
 In the complex upper half plane the poles occur at $\omega_n= \ri \xi_n$, with \be \xi_n= {2n+1 \over \Upsilon}, \qquad n \in \IZ_{\ge 0}. \ee As we will see, these poles will eventually lead to renormalon singularities.
 At the same time, the logarithms in (\ref{rhoGN}) lead to two branch cuts starting at $\omega = 0$, going respectively upwards and downwards along the imaginary axis.
 In the upper half plane, the discontinuity is given by

 This expression is obtained with the convention $\delta \rho(\omega) = \rho(\omega(1-\ri 0) ) - \rho(\omega(1+\ri 0) )$, which we will use consistently in this paper.

 We can now deform the integration contour appearing in (\ref{uom-int}) into a Hankel contour $\CC$ around the positive imaginary axis.
 This contour is made of two rays, one of them to the left of the imaginary axis, and the other one to the right.
 If $\rho(\omega)$ had only poles, the contour integral could simply be evaluated by residues.
 This is exactly what happens when one does this calculation in the sine--Gordon model \cite{zamo-mass}.
 However, since there is also a branch cut along the imaginary axis we have to be careful.
 A convenient way to proceed is to move the branch cut away from the imaginary axis by a small angle $\delta$.
-Then, as seen in \figref{contourdef-fig}, the discontinuity and the poles become disentangled, and the path $\CC$ can be separated into an integral along the discontinuity with angle $\delta$ and a sum over the residues.
+Then, as seen in \figref{contourdef-fig}, the discontinuity and the poles become disentangled, and the integral along the path $\CC$ can be separated into an integral along the discontinuity with angle $\delta$, and a sum over the residues.
+The resulting tilted paths corresponding to $\delta> 0$ (respectively, $\delta<0$) will be denoted by $\CC_\pm$.
+In the variable $\xi=-\ri\omega$, $\CC_\pm$ correspond simply to the integrals over $\re^{\ri\delta}\IR_+$, with the respective sign of $\delta$, in harmony with the notation introduced in section \ref{sec-resQFT}.
 The crucial point is that the value of the residues is sensitive to the sign of $\delta$, that is, to the branch choice of $\rho(\omega)$.
 Explicitly, the residues are given by

 where the plus (minus) sign in $\rho^\pm_n$ has to be paired with the branch choice $\delta >0$ ($\delta < 0$).
 As we will see, this ambiguity in the residues will lead to the renormalon ambiguity discovered by F.~David in \cite{david2}.